 Captain Karl Stanley has spent over two-thirds of his life pursuing his desire to explore the planet’s “final frontier”.
 He has designed and built two deep-diving submersibles which he has piloted in three different countries.
 At the age of 24, he began his career taking expeditions down to 700 feet off Roatan, Honduras.

-Karl Stanley has a degree in American Studies from Eckerd College.
 The story of Karl and his submarines has been featured by National Geographic and on the Discovery Channel.
 Karl is a member of the Deep Submersible Pilots Association and the ACLU; he is available for technical consulting and public speaking.